henrywnguyen-cmyk/Rfm-Customer-Segmentation/README.md

 - **Frequency drives spend more than recency.** The R×F heatmap shows that customers with the highest frequency score spend roughly 3x more than any other group, regardless of how recently they last bought.
 Converting first-time buyers into repeat buyers is the single biggest lever for revenue growth.

 ## Data Source
-Built on Ditch's Shopify order export, covering **95,282 line items across 54,830 unique orders**, filtered down to **49,411 valid paid orders from 36,062 unique customers** after cleaning. *(Note: this uses real company sales data.
+Built on Ditch's Shopify order export, covering **95,282 line items across 54,830 unique orders**, filtered down to **49,411 valid paid orders from 36,062 unique customers** after cleaning.

 ## Tools & Skills Used
 - **Python** (pandas, numpy): data cleaning, RFM metric calculation, quintile scoring